-Water Year - October 1, 2011 thru September 30, 2012
+Water Year - October 1, 2011 through September 30, 2012

 Flow management of the Owens River has primarily depended on the water needs of the City of Los Angeles (City).
 Owens River water is provided to the City through its aqueduct system.
-Besides providing water to the City, the Los Angeles Department of Water and Power (LADWP) manages flow in most of the Owens Valley canals and ditches to support ranching, agricultural operations (as run by lessees on LADWP lands) and environmental projects (Klondike Lake, McNally canals, Buckley Ponds, and the 1600AF Mitigation Project).
+Besides providing water to the City, LADWP manages flow in most of the Owens Valley canals and ditches to support ranching, agricultural operations (as run by lessees on LADWP lands) and environmental projects (Klondike Lake, McNally canals, Buckley Ponds, and the 1600AF Mitigation Project).
 To adequately and efficiently provide water to the lessees LADWP monitors stream flown creeks, canals, ditches, and the Owens River.

 Hydrologic features of the Middle Owens River riparian area include the Owens River, several perennial streams, canals, flowing wells and springs.
-These perennial streams, canals, flowing wells and springs augment and diminish the flow in the Owens River as it courses through the Owens Valley from Pleasant Valley Reservoir to the Los Angeles Aqueduct (LAA) Intake.
+These perennial streams, canals, flowing wells, and springs augment and diminish the flow in the Owens River as it courses through the Owens Valley from Pleasant Valley Reservoir to the Los Angeles Aqueduct (LAA) Intake.

-The following chart details the monthly average outflows, and the monthly average gain ("+") or loss ("-") to the Owens River from Pleasant Valley Reservoir to the LAA Intake.
+The following table details the monthly average outflows, and the monthly average gain ("+") or loss ("-") to the Owens River from Pleasant Valley Reservoir to the LAA Intake.